ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     in this documentation we use ``<collision_name>`` as a placeholder.

 * ``<collision_name>.type`` (`string`) optional
-    The type of collsion.
+    The type of collision.
 The types implemented are:

     - ``pairwisecoulomb`` for pairwise Coulomb collisions, the default if unspecified.
       This provides a pair-wise relativistic elastic Monte Carlo binary Coulomb collision model,